2023 Solar Incentives Guide for Carmel, IN - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The term "solar incentives" generally refers to financial incentives that are in place to encourage increased use of renewable energy by making installing and using solar panels more affordable.
-You might qualify for various types of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the Indiana government and others from the federal government.
+The phrase "solar incentives" broadly refers to financial incentives that are in place to encourage increased use of renewable energy by making solar panels more affordable.
+The incentives can include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, some by the state of Indiana and some by your utility company, county or municipality.
 Some solar incentives you might qualify for are:

-• Rebates: Some solar companies will help you claim a rebate, or partial refund of your purchase, for your solar system.
+• Rebates: Solar companies may help you claim a rebate, or partial refund after purchase, for your solar system.
 Counties or states will also offer limited-time rebates at various times.
-Any rebates you receive will usually be deducted from the total price before tax credits are calculated.
+If you receive a rebate, that amount will usually be deducted from your total price before tax credits are calculated.

 Best Solar Financing